 - Limit enquiries into your file.

-As we have stated throughout, a high score is advantageous as it means you are considered low risk.
+As discussed above, a high score is advantageous as it means you are considered low risk.
 Lenders will want to offer you loans with favourable interest rates.

 The opposite is true of lower numbers, where you are considered a risk, and you won’t have as many companies willing to lend to you.
 When they do, the interest rates will be higher.